ggseg/ggseg/cran-comments.md

 * 1 Note is for current time verification not working

 ## By CRAN request:
-- adapted the description in DESCRIPTION to no include backticks, and added publication reference.
+- adapted the description in DESCRIPTION to no include back-ticks, and added publication reference
 - removed zero leading minor version number
+- added more return values for documentation
+- omitted doi space in DESCRIPTION
+- quoted 'ggplot2' in DESCRIPTION
+- no tests of vignetted should write anywhere
+- only possible paths found in dontrun examples for read_freesurfer functions, where the example shows how to use the 'freesurfer' package to find the data directory of this software